preload preload preload preload preload preload

 • Magento Professional – a Mid Tier, enhanced community edition (launched).
 Cost is US$2995/yr.
 Available via solution partners.

 • The Magento Community Edition will have one more release before end of the year.
 Version 1.4.1.2 is due out November 2010 and will be a maintenance release that should fix 450+ bugs.
-This version will include lots of optimisation in sales!

 • Magento Community Edition 1.5 (tentative)